ray-project/ray/doc/source/cluster/commands.rst

     $ ray dashboard cluster.yaml

-You can monitor cluster usage and auto-scaling status by running (on the head node)
+You can monitor cluster usage and auto-scaling status by running (on the head node):

 .. code-block:: shell

     $ ray status

-To see live updates to the status
+To see live updates to the status:

 .. code-block:: shell